compromise-evident/tryRSA/README.md

 <br>
 <br>

-# Semiprimes appear to have perfect-secrecy-like nature
+# Semiprimes may have perfect-secrecy-like nature

 Play with [RSA_difficulty_demo.cpp](https://github.com/compromise-evident/tryRSA/blob/main/Other/Factorization_theory/RSA_difficulty_demo.cpp)
 as it prints all the possible ways two numbers can be multiplied to recreate some last few digits of your semiprime.